 Each year, approximately 2% of New Hampshire’s workforce is employed through the temporary staffing industry.
-Temporary staffing firms hire and compensate workers to perform jobs for a third-party client company, which pays the temporary agency a pre-arranged fee for staffing services.
-In this contractual arrangement, the temporary staffing company serves as the employer of record, while the client employer determines pay rates, job duties and onsite work activities of temporary workers assigned to the client’s facility.
-In some industries, such as light manufacturing, it now common for businesses to retain only a small, specialized “core group” of regular direct-hire employees while staffing all other production operations with temporary employees.
+Temporary staffing firms hire and compensate workers to perform jobs for a third-party client company, which pays the temporary services agency a pre-arranged fee for staffing services.
+In this contractual arrangement, the temporary staffing company serves as the employer of record, while the client employer determines pay rates, job duties and onsite work activities of the temporary workers assigned to the client’s facility.
+In some industries, such as light manufacturing, it now common for businesses to retain only a small, specialized “core group” of regular direct-hire employees while staffing all other production operations with temporary workers.

 Overall, temporary employees are paid less and are less likely to have employer-provided benefits, such as affordable health care insurance and paid time off, compared to regular, direct hire workers employed in the same jobs.
 Many so-called temporary jobs are not short-term.
 Some New Hampshire employees report that they were assigned to temporary jobs in an ongoing position with the same company for multiple years before getting a permanent job offer.

 Temporary employees are also more likely to experience job-related injuries and fatalities than regular employees, because they are more likely to be new to a job or industry, are unfamiliar with workplace safety standards and sometimes receive only rudimentary training for the high-risk jobs they are assigned to perform.